Michael Jackson’s First Moonwalk Socks Are Getting Auctioned

 “Comes with a letter from Frank DiLeo’s wife Linda DiLeo attesting that Michael wore the socks when he did his moonwalk at the Motown Special and then subsequently gave them to her husband during the Victory Tour, as well as an email from Jimmy Darren confirming their authenticity.”

-An auction at Hard Rock Cafe in New York at the end of October saw the sale of Jackson’s famous right-hand leather glove and custom velvet jacket.
+An October auction at Hard Rock Cafe in New York saw the sale of Jackson’s famous right-hand leather glove and custom velvet jacket.
 The late pop star wore the glove during “The Jacksons’ Triumph Tour” in 1981, and the jacket was worn on many occasions, including the 50th Cannes Film Festival and Elizabeth Taylor’s 65th birthday party in 1997.
-The iconic items were sold alongside handwritten lyrics from Eric Clapton, Bruce Springsteen and Bob Dylan.
+The iconic items were sold alongside handwritten lyrics from Eric Clapton, Bruce Springsteen, and Bob Dylan.

 #MJTrivia: Which beloved rapper appeared as a child in Michael Jackson’s “Ghosts”?
 Hint: He says he started wearing loafers and high waisted pants during his 2009 Ecstatic tour in homage to Michael. pic.twitter.com/OR9PWLDKeU